filipinascimento/CVRandomWalks/README.md

 - `w` - length of each walk [positive integer]
 - `m` - of sentences to be generated [positive integer]

-Input is in `.xnet` format filipinascimento/xnet
+Input is in `.xnet` format like in [filipinascimento/xnet].
+For python, you can use the `xnetwork` package.

+The output is a text with words separated by space and sentences separated new line.
+It can be used directly on

 ## TODO
 - Build a python wrapper based on igraph and/or networkx